 How do you tell fragrance allergy from baby eczema?

-Fragrance reactions are streaky, product-tied rashes that fade fast; eczema is chronic, bend-focused itch.
-See Heat Rash Vs Baby Eczema.1
+Fragrance reactions are streaky, product-linked rashes; eczema is chronic and widespread.
+See Heat Rash Vs Baby Eczema How To Tell The Difference.1

-Can fragrance in baby lotion cause breathing problems?
+Can fragrance in baby lotion cause respiratory issues?

 Not sure about an ingredient?